mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 > With this new functionality, we can fix a longstanding customer issue that ...

-You don't need to outline everything your code is doing -- that's what the code is there for -- but this is also your opportunity to point the reviewer in the right direction:
+You don't need to outline everything your code is doing -- that's why the code is there -- but this is also your opportunity to point the reviewer in the right direction:

 > The trickiest part of this pull request was the `SqlStore` changes, because ...